Tamas-Gavlider/The-Hunger-Gamers/README.md

 ### Content

   Content for the website was written by Tamas Gavlider.
-All the codes were written by me without using<br>
+All the codes were written by Tamas Gavlider without using<br>
   others' codes or tutorials.

 ## Technologies used